bazelbuild/proposals/designs/2020-01-14-remote-downloads.md

 }
 ```

-If a request is successful then servers **SHOULD** ensure the referenced assets
+If a request is successful then servers **MUST** ensure the referenced assets
 are present in the CAS at the time of response and (if supported) for a
 reasonable period of time thereafter.

-In the event that a client receives a reference to content that is no longer
-present in the CAS, it **MAY** re-issue the request with
+The client **MAY** request a resource be re-fetched from its origin by
-`oldest_content_accepted` set to a timestamp more recent than the original
+setting the request field `oldest_content_accepted` to a timestamp more recent
-attempt, to induce a re-fetch from origin.
+than the previous attempt.

 Servers **MAY** cache fetched content and reuse it for subsequent requests,
 subject to `oldest_content_accepted`.
 Servers **MAY** fetch content that they